JeffreyCA/spleeter-web/README.md

 ### Features
 - Uses deep neural networks (Spleeter) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
+    - **NEW: Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time.**
 - Import tracks by file (MP3, FLAC, WAV) or by YouTube link
-- Persistent audio library with ability to stream and download your source tracks and processed tracks
+- Persistent audio library with ability to stream and download your source tracks and mixes
-- Uses background task queue to process audio and handle YouTube link conversion/imports
-- Customize number of background workers working on audio separation and YouTube importing
+- Customize number of background workers working on audio separation and YouTube imports
-- Supports third-party storage backends like S3 and Azure Blobs
+- Supports third-party storage backends like S3 and Azure Blob Storage
 - Clean and responsive UI
 - Fully Dockerized